Land Rover Freelander 2 SUV

 Some of the interior plastics lack a quality finish

-Land Rover had a disappointing 2013 in the Driver Power customer satisfaction survey, dropping five places down the manufacturers rankings to come 25th out of 32.
-Not surprisingly, running costs were an issue, but Land Rover must be miffed at coming last for reliability – hardly what you’d expect from a premium maker of rugged off-road SUVs.
-The Freelander itself actually re-entered the list of top 100 cars at 73rd – admittedly that's a lot lower than its last showing at 16th in 2011, but still not awful.
-Again, negatives included high running costs, lack of reliability and poor handling.
-However, the interior feels solid, even though some of the plastics lack the kind of finish you expect in such an expensive car.
-The last update was in late 2012, which did improve the quality of some materials, though, and, if we’re honest, Land Rover's reliability has never been its strongest suit, with owners often suffering niggling issues.
-The Freelander did manage to secure the maximum five-star rating in the Euro NCAP crash safety tests, though, so you know that it is as safe as an SUV can be.
+Land Rover dropped five places in the manufacturer rankings for the 2013 Driver Power customer satisfaction survey to come 25th out of 32.
+The Freelander itself actually re-entered the list of top 100 cars at number 73 but negatives included high running costs, lack of reliability and poor handling – Land Rover's reliability has never been its strongest suit, with owners often suffering niggling issues.
+The Freelander did manage to secure the maximum five-star rating in the Euro NCAP crash safety tests though, so it's a safe car.

 Engines, drive & performance